dosyago/beamsplitter/README.md

 Any random set of 8192 bytes can, with usefully high probability, form another 10x64 S-box leading to another good beamsplitter hash.

 If this works, beamsplitter would be a **universal hash**, or in other words the set of hashes parameterized by the s-box would form a [*univesal family*](https://en.wikipedia.org/wiki/Universal_hashing)

+### Random S-boxes Experiment

+Hypothesis: Picking any high-entropy s-box will lead to a hash that passes SMHasher with usefully high probability.

+#### Sample 1

+s-box: T_0

+Results:

+- passes all tests, except
+- fails sparse with a couple of collision

+#### Sample 2

+S-box: T_1

+Results:

+- passes all tests, except
+- fails seed with a single collision

+#### Discussion

+Because random samples in a high dimensional space are quickly representative and quickly converge to actual distribution over that space, I think this pattern is going to continue for the majority.
+Most (usefully high probability) s-boxes will be valid and fail on 1 or 2 tests with a couple collisions.

+#### Future work

+Make more tests.
+Also, in my development I noted that it's possible to pass these (seed and sparse) with small adjustments like:

+- add extra mix line somewhere.
+- add extra round (on key, state or seed) somewhere.
+- modify initial state / seed constants.